 The icon of Christ the Almighty, the Pantocrator, is on the ceiling or in the dome.
 This icon portrays the Triumphant Christ who reigns as Lord of heaven and earth.
 Looking downward, it appears as though the whole church and all of creation comes from Him.
 Looking upward, there is the sense that all things direct us to Christ the Lord.
 He is the "Alpha and the Omega" (Rev. 22:13), the beginning and the end of all.
 This is the message of Orthodoxy.

 When you visit, please keep in mind that the Orthodox Church only administers Holy Communion to those who are baptized and/or confirmed in the Orthodox Church.
-This is not for triumphalistic reasons, but for very important theological reasons.
+This is not for the sake of triumphalism or exclusivity, but for very important theological reasons.
 Receiving the true body and blood of Christ and uniting with Christ and fellow Orthodox is the culmination of our experience of faith; there is no higher degree of participation in the Church.
 It is the ultimate way to say that we are Orthodox

 Christians.
 Therefore, Orthodox cannot receive communion in Non-Orthodox Churches.
 This is not to be unwelcoming, either.
-The whole world is welcome to become Orthodox, and it is one of the very great joys for the Church to receive believers joining of their own free will.
+The whole world is welcome to become Orthodox.
+It is one of the very great joys for the Church to receive believers joining of their own free will.
 The process of catechism and being received into the church must happen first before receiving communion.
 Please do not hesitate to contact us if you would like to inquire about the faith.

-All are welcome to come forward at the conclusion of the Divine Liturgy to share in the antidoron – the blessed bread – which is offered to all.
+All are welcome to come forward at the conclusion of the Divine Liturgy to share in the antidoron which is offered to all.